SAP-archive/cloud-apis-virtual-event/exercises/05/readme.md

 Like before, let's just summarize what we see here:

 - the call will be executed quietly with no extraneous logging as before, due to the `--"$output"` option
-- instead of using the `--user` option as in the call to request an access token, we now need to supply the access token itself to authenticate this call; it's sent in a "Bearer" Authorization header, as shown
+- instead of using the `--user` option as in the call to request an access token, where we needed to specify a username and password (`clientid` and `clientsecret`), we now need to supply the access token itself to authenticate this call; it's sent in a "Bearer" Authorization header, as shown
 - the actual URL is made up from the value of the `resourceserverapiroot` variable, with the specific API endpoint path `/v1/workflow-definitions` appended
-- the default HTTP method used is GET, which is what we want
+- the default HTTP method used with `curl` is GET (when there's no payload to be sent with `--data`), which is what we want

-And again, like the first call, we're expecting the response to be JSON, so we pipe that into `jq` to display prettily for us.
+And again, like the first call, we're expecting the response to be JSON, so we pipe that into `jq` (this is the `| jq .` part) to display prettily for us.

 :point_right: Make the API call now (make sure you're still in the `workflowapi/` directory):